DaveGravel/DGPromptGenLlama/README.md

 If you get a 4-bit error or something similar with the workflow, just recreate the model loader node to fix it.
 If the error continues, try using nobit.

+I have added three more workflows that use Flux and my sampler upscaler.
+These three workflows are simpler; I removed some extra elements that are in my larger workflow.

 ABOUT DEEPSEEK:

 Use this agent text with the DeepSeek R1 approach to generate high-quality prompt results: